CsullogBeni/design_patterns/design_patterns/structural_desing_patterns/adapter/README.md

  # Adapter Pattern

 This project demonstrates the implementation of the Adapter design pattern within the `src` folder.
-The Singleton design pattern is a structural design pattern that provides a way to convert one interface into another.
+The Adapter design pattern is a structural design pattern that provides a way to convert one interface into another.
 Allowing the two objects to work together.

 ## UML Class Diagram